Connect with others who understand.

 Talk With Others Who Understand

 MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, 60,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 73,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 Do worries about breast cancer recurrence affect your daily life?
 Have you found ways to manage those concerns?
 Share your experience with recurrence or fear of recurrence in the comments below, or start a conversation by posting on your Activities page.